 Mission and vision are not the same.

-Mission is why you exist.
-Vision is where you’re going.
+Your church mission statement is why you exist.
+Your vision statement is where you’re going.
 Getting the two mixed up will lead to confusion for your decision-making and your people.

 Your vision should compel people to join and participate.
 The vision should paint a picture of the future you want to create.
 And the vision should be an extension of the leadership’s passions and convictions.